tommy-carlier/www.tcx.be/_posts/2006-05-20-list-open-windows.md

 ---
 layout: post
-title: Getting a list of all the open windows
+title: "Getting a list of all the open windows"
 ---

 Here’s some code you can use to get a list of all the open windows.
 Actually, you get a dictionary where each item is a `KeyValuePair` where the key is the handle (`hWnd`) of the window and the value is its title.